Jason Dickinson Game Preview: Blackhawks vs. Stars

-Jason Dickinson and the Chicago Blackhawks will meet the Dallas Stars at 8:00 PM ET on Friday, December 29, 2023.
-Fancy a bet on Dickinson in the Blackhawks-Stars game?
-Use our stats and information below.
+Jason Dickinson and the Chicago Blackhawks will face the Dallas Stars at 8:00 PM ET on Sunday, December 31, 2023.
+Prop bets for Dickinson are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.